magicoli/multipass/README.md

 - Lodgify
 - HBook by Maestrel
 - HotelDruid (probably import only)
-- Email processing (access your mailbox and show messages related to each prestation)
+- Email processing (access your mailbox and link messages to related prestations)